metaplex-foundation/developer-hub/src/pages/bubblegum/create-trees.md

 ## Creating a Bubblegum Tree

 Let's now see how one can create both of these accounts to create a Bubblegum Tree.
 Fortunately, our libraries make this process easy by providing a **Create Tree** operation that takes care of everything for us.
-This operation accept a variety of parameters — most of them optional — that allow us to customize the Bubblegum Tree to our needs.
+This operation accepts a variety of parameters — most of them optional — that allow us to customize the Bubblegum Tree to our needs.
 The most important ones are:

 - **Merkle Tree**: A newly generated signer that will be used to create the Merkle Tree account.
 The Merkle Tree account will then be accessible at this address.
-- **Tree Creator**: The address of the account that will be able to manage the Bubblegum tree and mint Compressed NFTs.
+- **Tree Creator**: The address of the account that will be able to manage the Bubblegum Tree and mint Compressed NFTs.
 - **Max Depth** and **Max Buffer Size**: The **Max Depth** parameter is used to compute the maximum number of leaves — and therefore Compressed NFTs — that the Merkle Tree can hold.
 This maximum is calculated by `2^maxDepth`.
 The **Max Buffer Size** parameter indicates the minimum concurrency limit of the Merkle Tree.
 In other words, it defines how many changes can happen in the tree in parallel.
 These two parameters cannot be chosen arbitrarily and have to be selected from a pre-defined set of values as displayed in the table below.

   {% totem %}